gem/oq-engine/doc/adv-manual/parametric-gmpes.rst

 The signature of the base ``GMPE.__init__`` method is ``**kwargs``.
 Such dictionary is stored in ``self.kwargs`` and your ``init()`` method can operate on the passed arguments in this way, if need there is.

-There is a limitation on ``kwargs``: it must be a *dictionary of literal Python objects* so that it admits a TOML representation.
+Normally (i.e. for nonparametric GMPEs) ``self.kwargs`` is the empty dictionary, but it can be arbitrarily nested, with only one limitation: it must be a *dictionary of literal Python objects* so that it admits a TOML representation.
 TOML is a simple format similar to the ``.ini`` format but hierarchical that is described here https://github.com/toml-lang/toml#user-content-example and it is used